jan904/TDC_Max10/README.md

 __Important__: First start running the script, then programm the FPGA and start the measurement.
 Otherwise the bits are mixed up in the readout.

-To analyze the fine bin distribution of the delay line, run plot_hist.
+To analyze the fine bin distribution of the delay line, run one_channel_plot_fine.
 Provide it with the name of the folder you want to analyze.
 It plots a live histogram during one measurement and also saves the full histogram once closed.